slevomat/coding-standard/README.md

 * Checks that there's a single space between a typehint and a parameter name: `Foo $foo`
 * Checks that there's no whitespace between a nullability symbol and a typehint: `?Foo`

+#### SlevomatCodingStandard.TypeHints.PropertyTypeHintSpacing 🔧

+* Checks that there's a single space between a typehint and a property name: `Foo $foo`
+* Checks that there's no whitespace between a nullability symbol and a typehint: `?Foo`
+* Checks that there's a single space before nullability symbol or a typehint: `private ?Foo` or `private Foo`

 #### SlevomatCodingStandard.Namespaces.DisallowGroupUse

 [Group use declarations](https://wiki.php.net/rfc/group_use_declarations) are ugly, make diffs ugly and this sniff prohibits them.